evouraorg/kafka-traffic-visualizer/kafka-prompt.md

-# Simple one
+# Kafka Traffic Visualizer

-Generate P5.js script that simulates a Kafka topic traffic with Producers generating Records with Key/Value and Consumers consuming those Records from the partitions.
+This project P5.js instance mode that simulates a Kafka topic traffic with Producers generating Records with Key/Value and Consumers consuming those Records from the partitions.
 Consider it's a single Topic.

 Topics: